Consdata/kafka-microframeworks/README.md

 # Apache Kafka in the era of Java Microframeworks

 This repository is intended as a showcase of Apache Kafka integration using four different Java frameworks.
-It can also serve as a guideline for choosing the framework of your next Kafka project.
+It can also serve as a guideline for choosing the framework for your next Kafka project.

 The four frameworks being compared are: